-Although we believe that teaching our children about healthy relationships is essential in helping them to make the right choices and stay safe, parents do have the right to request their child be withdrawn from the PSHEE lessons that explicitly teach the biological (scientific) aspects of human reproduction i.e. Year 4, Lesson 2 (Having a baby) Year 6, Lesson 4 (Conception, birth).
-However, parents are not able to withdraw their child from any aspects of RSHE taught within the science curriculum, relationships education or health education.
+Although we believe that teaching our children about healthy relationships is essential in helping them to make the right choices and stay safe, parents do have the right to request their child be withdrawn from the PSHE lessons that explicitly teach the biological (scientific) aspects of human reproduction i.e. Year 4, Lesson 2 (Having a baby) Year 6, Lesson 4 (Conception, birth).
+However, parents are not able to withdraw their child from any aspects of RSE taught within the science curriculum, relationships education or health education.

-If you wish for your child to be withdrawn from the PSHEE lessons that teach human reproduction, you will be required to submit this in writing to Mrs Cartwright using the form within the RSHE Policy (Appendix 3) which can be found on our school website.
+If you wish for your child to be withdrawn from the PSHE lessons that teach human reproduction, you will be required to submit this in writing to Miss Cartwright using the form within the RSE Policy (Appendix 3).

-If you have any concerns or queries regarding our RSHE curriculum, please do not hesitate to contact myself or T Cartwright via the front office, using the details outlined on the top of this letter.
+Alongside this letter, please see the attached leaflet and Class Do Jo post, where a Jigsaw RSHE presentation explains the statutory and non-statutory content of these RSE sessions.
+If you have any concerns or queries regarding this, please do not hesitate to contact myself or T Cartwright via the front office, using the details outlined on the top of this letter.